 These sessions offer unique team-building experiences in an online setting where participants solve problems together, share personal challenges and, most importantly in our socially-distant world, feel connected to their peers.

 During a POBS virtual program, students come away with new insights, confidence, and communication strategies that help them weather today’s challenges.
-See student feedback from a series of virtual programs with the Ed Snider Youth Hockey Foundation (pictured right).

 84% of students learned something about themselves